KylerHoward/ENGR-152-Makers-Competition/Wave Shield Library.md

 I think ls() does the same thing as if you type "ls" into PowerShell and displays a list of all the files in that folder.

+# Ideas For Program

+Make an array of (char *name) from readDir (probably) called "files"

+• Find out how many files are in folder

+• Set that number as size of array (subtract one because array starts at 0)

+• Loop through folder again and fill array with file names. for loop - buttons example

+Display files[0] on LCD, using the cursor with while loop

+• If move down, increment i with i++, display files[i]...

+• If move up, subtract one i--, display files[i]...

+• If i == max value, i = 0

+• If i < 0, i = max value - 1

+• If button selected, set toPlay = files[i]

+• Leave while loop, and add delay